 A College Board-sponsored exam designed to evaluate high school students in corresponding Advanced Placement courses.
 If a student receives a score of 3 or higher (the test is on a 1 to 5 scale), he or she may earn college credit.

-Detroit Public Schools have 21 schools that require an application for enrollment.
-The schools range from high-achieving elementary schools to specialty programs.
+These schools require an application for enrollment.
 Parents should be sure to ask if a school is an application school or an open-enrollment school.
 Any school considered an open-enrollment school cannot administer tests to students as a pre-enrollment requirement.
 Private schools can test for enrollment purposes.

 This test is a multiple choice-style, national college admissions exam.
 Students are tested in English, math, reading, science – and writing depending on the exam needed.
 Students receive scores up to 36.